Rising Seniors

 Quentin Walsh

-Quentin is a sophomore in Oscar Company where he currently serves as a squad corporal.
-He is double majoring in Physics and English and is a member of the Distinguished Scholars Program, the Vice President of the Honors Program, President of Turbela Verborum: The Citadel’s English Club, President of The Calliopean Literary Society: The Citadel’s Debate Society, Secretary of The Society of Physics Student, Treasurer of the Chess Club, member of Omicron Delta Kappa honor society and editor for The Gold Star Journal.
+Quentin is a rising senior in Oscar Company.
+He is triple majoring in Physics, English, and German and is a member of the Distinguished Scholars Program, the Vice President of the Honors Program, President of Turbela Verborum: The Citadel’s English Club, President of The Calliopean Literary Society: The Citadel’s Debate Society, Secretary of The Society of Physics Student, Treasurer of the Chess Club, member of Omicron Delta Kappa honor society and editor for The Gold Star Journal.
 Quentin competes with The Citadel’s Ethics Bowl Team and the International Physics Competition Team.
 He serves as the captain of The Citadel’s Army Star Challenge team researching high energy density flywheel power systems to combat directed energy weapons in VTOLs for Army DEVCOM.
 Currently, he is researching ionic wind generation for the Southern Regional Honors Conference and hopes to publish on this topic in the coming year.
 Last year, he researched fractals and their applications for the Southern Regional Honors Conference and two of his submissions went on to be selected for publication in their literary journal, Sanctuary.
 This summer he will participate in an exchange with the Royal Dutch Military Academy and work on research on the social impact of Spomenik (Soviet era monuments in former Yugoslavia) as part of a larger project on the impact of public art.
 Quentin is contracted with Army ROTC and plans to commission in the Army upon graduation.

 Caleb A. Wilson